-- 1. On the menu bar, click Policies and Profiles. - 2.
-Click Certificates > User credential.
+1. On the menu bar, click Policies and Profiles.

+2. Click Certificates > User credential.

 - 3. Click +. - 4.
 Type a name and description for the profile.
 Each certificate profile must have a unique name. - 5.
-In the Certification authority connection drop-down list, select Manually uploaded certificate. - 6.
+In the Certificate authority connection drop-down list, select Manually uploaded certificate. - 6.
+If you are managing Android Enterprise devices and you want to prevent users from selecting the certificate to use for other purposes, on the Android tab, select Hide certificate on Android Enterprise devices.
+This option applies only to Android 9.0 and later devices. - 7.
 Click Add.

-- If devices use client certificates to authenticate with a Wi-Fi network, VPN, or mail server, associate the user credential profile with a Wi-Fi, VPN, or email profile. - Assign the profile to user accounts and user groups. - Add a client certificate to a user credential profile or instruct users to use BlackBerry UEM Self-Service to upload their own certificate.
+- If devices use client certificates to authenticate with a Wi-Fi network, VPN, or mail server, associate the user credential profile with a Wi-Fi, VPN, or email profile. - · Assign the profile to user accounts and user groups. - Add a client certificate to a user credential profile or instruct users to use BlackBerry UEM Self-Service to upload their own certificate.